-The Shooting Star candlestick formation is a significant bearish reversal candlestick pattern that mainly occurs at the top of uptrends.
+The Shooting Star candlestick formation is viewed as a bearish reversal candlestick pattern that typically occurs at the top of uptrends.

 The Shooting formation is created when the open, low, and close are roughly the same price.
 Also, there is a long upper shadow, generally defined as at least twice the length of the real body.

 When the low and the close are the same, a bearish Shooting Star candlestick is formed and it is considered a stronger formation because the bears were able to reject the bulls completely plus the bears were able to push prices even more by closing below the opening price.

 The Shooting Star formation is considered less bearish, but nevertheless bearish when the open and low are roughly the same.
 The bears were able to counteract the bulls, but were not able to bring the price back to the price at the open.